evently-app/eventQueueService/README.md

 To see current version running on heroku: https://event-queue-service.herokuapp.com/grab_events/40/-74/1000km

+##service/eventQueue.js
+This is the file that handles populating user's queue of events.
+Function ping accepts request from front end and queries from eventPool using geofirestore to pull events that are in a specific radium from user's location.
+Then it adds scores to each events based on user preference and event distance from user.
+At last, it uploads those scored event to eventQueue subcollection in firestore.

 ## service/sort.js
 This is the file that determine the ordering of each user's event card.
 Function addScore is the main function that takes in a collection of events and user data, returning all events with scores.
 Right now the score is based on **user's distance to event's location, user's preference, and event's quality(length of description)**. addPreferenceScore, addDistanceScore, and addDescQualityScore are the functions that calculate corresponding scores.